 Once installation, Launch the AnyDesk on your system.
 You will get an AnyDesk ID for connecting from remote systems using AnyDesk.
 Now, You may need to set a password for unattended access.
 This will set a fixed password on your system, Which can be used anytime to connect.

 Congratulations!
 You have successfully installed AnyDesk.
-Thanks for using this tutorial for installing the latest stable version of AnyDesk on Ubuntu 16.04 LTS (Xenial Xerus) system.
+Thanks for using this tutorial for installing the latest stable version of AnyDesk on the Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you to check the official AnyDesk website.